fergald/docs/explainers/queueMicrotask.md

     rather than making people emulate it with via higher level APIs
 *   Emulating this via Promise causes exceptions thrown in the callback to be converted into rejected promises.
-*   Emulating via Promise causes unnecessary objects to be created and detroyed.
+*   Emulating via Promise causes unnecessary objects to be created and destroyed.
     Other methods of emulating this also cause wasted effort.
 *   The other semantically distinct async callback queue APIs are available directly, microtask not being available directly is an anomaly